 GeneratePress uses CreativeWork as a schema itemtype while many themes use BlogPosting as a schema.
 This could impact on search engine’s crawling and you may loose the ranking position for old pages.
 This happened in our case though it could differ case by case.

-All changes you make using hooks, CSS or child theme will not go to a new theme when you switching.
+All changes you make using hooks, CSS or child theme will not go to a new theme when you switch.
 If you are frequently switching theme then keep the plugin features separately without mixing with hook elements and child theme.

-GeneratePress forum has pretty decent documentation and forum.
+GeneratePress has pretty decent documentation and forum.
 You can easily find solution to all of the above problems from their forum.
 However, at the end you will have a child theme customized with CSS, hook elements and additional plugins.
 With all these you can still get 90 to 100 score in Google PageSpeed.
 In our opinion, it is clever to choose a theme with author box and other basic features though it will affect 10 points in the speed score.
 With our current theme we do not have problems of post meta date, author box, Analytics integration, custom post type, related posts and disabling theme editor.
 We use plugin for displaying advertisements.
 This is super easy and if we need to increase mobile speed perhaps we can opt for AMP in future.